cjhudlin/VOXCOMM-intercom/README.md

 # 🗣️ **VOXCOMM Intercom**
 ### Mesh based Intercom for Motorcycles and Beyond
+**A new generation of open, scalable, and affordable mesh communication.**
 **Status:** *Under Development*

 ---